 Culture wars can produce nasty rhetoric.
 Political discourse quickly becomes emotionally charged and divisive.
 We are tempted to view those with whom we disagree as not only irrational but evil.
 The culture of demonization of our political opponents is what moral psychologist Dr. Jonathan Haidt seeks to dismantle with his new book, The Righteous Mind: Why Good People Are Divided by Politics and Religion.
-Haidt, who serves as professor of psychology at the University of Virginia, believes that we demonize opponents because we do not recognize that everyone values fairness.
+Haidt, who serves as professor of psychology at the University of Virginia, believes that we demonize opponents, because we do not recognize that everyone values fairness.
 Moreover, we justify our positions from antithetical moral foundations.

-In one sense Haidt is not saying anything that religious leaders and economists haven’t been saying for centuries, namely, that at the root of our understanding of politics are fundamental beliefs about human nature and definitions of morality.
+In one sense Haidt is not saying anything that religious leaders and economists haven’t been saying for centuries – namely, that at the root of our understanding of politics are fundamental beliefs about human nature and definitions of morality.
 In recent decades, Americans have increasingly turned to psychologists as experts on morality and human action.
 As such, religious and economic texts like Pope John Paul II’s Centesimus Annus, Abraham Kuyper’s Problem of Poverty, and even Thomas Sowell’s Conflict of Visions, which all explain political conflicts as extensions of antithetical views on human nature and morality, are ignored.
 However, now that a psychologist remixes these themes Americans are willing to listen.

-Haidt’s research team identified six moral foundations to analyze and thus explain the differences between progressives (modern liberals) and conservatives: care, liberty, fairness, loyalty, authority, and sanctity.
+Haidt’s research team identified six moral foundations to analyze, and thus, explain the differences between progressives (modern liberals) and conservatives: care, liberty, fairness, loyalty, authority, and sanctity.
 After several years of research, Haidt’s team discovered that progressives scored high on their commitments to care, liberty, fairness, and low on loyalty, authority, and sanctity, whereas conservatives evenly care about all six.
 The result is that progressives and conservatives do not understand each other.
-They usually talk past each other because issues like welfare, universal health care, and the like, are not where the real disagreements lie.
+They usually talk past each other, because issues like welfare, universal health care, and the like, are not where the real disagreements lie.
 Each side fails to understand the other’s definition of fairness.

 Conservatives, for example, value fairness in terms of whether or not free people are able to take advantage of the same processes made available to them in society.
 Progressives tend to define fairness in terms of equality of material outcome or equality of proportion.
-Conservatives, then, are more concerned about whether all citizens are free to exercise their gifts and talents, under the law, to meet their own needs through participation in free markets.
+Conservatives, then, are more concerned about whether all citizens are free to exercise their gifts and talents under the law, to meet their own needs through participation in free markets.
 Progressives, on the other hand, conceptualize fairness as whether people have similar incomes, whether people have the same luxuries in life.
 They envision a world where the force of government intervention eliminates disparities.

 When I began this work, I was very much a liberal.
 And over time, in doing the research for my book and in reading a lot of conservative writing, I've come to believe that conservative intellectuals actually are more in touch with human nature.
 They have a more accurate view of human nature.
 We need structure.
 We need families.
 We need groups.
 It's okay to have memberships and rivalries.

-In the book, Haidt concludes that conservatives have an advantage in connecting with American values because conservative morality equally rests on all six moral foundations.
+In the book, Haidt concludes that conservatives have an advantage in connecting with American values, because conservative morality equally rests on all six moral foundations.
 They are more willing to embrace the reality of trade-offs and sacrifice in order to achieve “many other moral objectives.”
-Moral psychology, says Haidt, also explains why the Democratic Party had struggled to connect with the American people since the 1980s because Democrats have no compelling moral case for their ideas.
+Moral psychology, says Haidt, also explains why the Democratic Party had struggled to connect with the American people since the 1980s, because Democrats have no compelling moral case for their ideas.
 The lopsided morality of progressives in the Democratic Party is something that Haidt hopes moral psychology can address.

-If Haidt’s moral psychology research is right then progressives will be forced to reject long-held presuppositions about human nature.
-Perhaps moral psychology can help call a truce to the nasty culture wars so that we can stop and discuss what it means to be human — a discussion conducted in the hope that conservatives and progressives can return to sharing the moral foundations that shaped America’s liberties and prosperity.
+If Haidt’s moral psychology research is right, then progressives will be forced to reject long-held presuppositions about human nature.
+Perhaps moral psychology can help call a truce to the nasty culture wars, so that we can stop and discuss what it means to be human — a discussion conducted in the hope that conservatives and progressives can return to sharing the moral foundations that shaped America’s liberties and prosperity.